-When it comes to planning your dream wedding, it’s understandable that couples will want to pull out all the stops out to ensure it’s a truly magical day for both them and their guests.
-But, with the average UK wedding costing between £18,000 and £22,000, many couples and even parents who want to contribute can face an uphill struggle in financing their big day without sufficient savings put aside.
+When it comes to planning your dream wedding, it’s understandable that couples will want to pull out all the stops to ensure that it’s a magical day neither themselves of their guests are likely to forget.
+But with the average UK wedding costing £32,273 in 2018 according to a wedding survey run by Hitched, many couples and family members looking to contribute can face an uphill struggle in financing the big day without having sufficient savings put aside.

-One viable option could be to take out a personal loan for the wedding, and this guide will run through the ins and outs of wedding financing to help you decide if getting a loan for a wedding is the right course of action to fund the wedding of your dreams.
+While many begin to save for a wedding early on, additional unexpected circumstances may result in some soon to be newlyweds needing to borrow some money.
+One viable option could be to take out a low-interest personal loan for the wedding.
+However, this decision isn’t one that should be made quickly.
+So to help you work out if it’s an effective and feasible option for you and your partner, our guide will run through the ins and outs of wedding financing to help you decide if getting a wedding loan is the right course of action to fund the day of your dreams.

-Despite being referred to as ‘wedding loans’ or sometimes ‘marriage loans’, wedding day loans aren’t actually a financial product in themselves.
-They are, in fact, a personal loan you take out to help you fund a wedding – be it your own wedding or that of your child.
+Despite being referred to as ‘wedding loans’ or sometimes ‘marriage loans’, taking out a loan for your wedding isn’t actually a financial product in itself.
+They are, in fact, a personal loan you take out to help you fund a wedding – be it your own wedding or that of your child’s.

-If you’re considering taking out a personal loan for a wedding, they do come with some advantages, as these kinds of personal finance loans tend to boast low interest rates – making the monthly instalments more manageable in the long term.
+If you’re considering taking out a personal loan for a wedding, they do come with some advantages, as these kinds of personal finance loans tend to boast low-interest rates – making the monthly installments more manageable in the long term.

 Alternatively, you can reduce the monthly payments by spreading the cost over a longer period, which will mean you pay more interest over the lending period (and a greater amount overall), but monthly payments will be lower.